Expat Exchange

 We asked people if there is a lot of crime.
 They answered:

 "Princeton is generally considered a safe place to live.
 The crime rate is lower than the national average, and the police department is dedicated to keeping the community safe.
-Residents of Princeton report feeling safe in their neighborhoods and the town is known for its low crime rate," said one expat who made the move to Princeton.
+Residents of Princeton report feeling safe in their neighborhoods and the town is known for its low crime rate," explained one expat living in Princeton, the United States.

 Is there a lot of diversity?
 Are people in Princeton accepting of differences?